-10 Apr Introduction: Lord’s Prayer for Daily Life: Where is Our Joy?
+10 Apr Introduction – Where is Our Joy

 Henry David Thoreau, tucked away in his Walden cabin, famously said that most of us lead lives of quiet desperation.
 That was in 1845.
 Today, things are not so quiet in the United States.
 Anxiety and depression are regular rites of passage from which millions never graduate.
 Civility meanwhile has long been dropped from our national discourse.
-It’s a sad indictment of a country where so many people celebrate a Christian heritage.
-We have the highest levels of church attendance in the world.
-Almost eighty percent of us say that we believe in the gospel of Jesus Christ.
+It’s a sad state of affairs for a country that has the highest church attendance in the world.
+Around 75% percent of us say that we believe in the gospel of Jesus Christ.
 Yet, where is our joy?
 Where is our vitality?
 Where is our peace of mind?

 The Son comes to complete our happiness in THIS life, 1 yet it’s clear not many are receiving “the good news”.
-Instead, we are sold a gospel that forsakes the living hour for a future heavenly reward: a spiritual reckoning that asks for little and receives even less in return.
+Instead, we are often sold a gospel that forsakes the living hour for a future heavenly reward: a spiritual reckoning that asks for little and receives even less in return.
 Simply accept Jesus Christ as your savior, we are told, and you’ll be hanging out with the good Lord for eternity.
 If it were only so easy.
 2

 The Lord’s Prayer & Clear Thinking

-Like Jesus, we are asked to sweep away the dictates of the billy-club faithful, the literalists whose passion for scripture12 is but another form of idolatry.
+Like Jesus, we are asked to sweep away the dictates of the billy-club faithful, the literalists whose passion for scripture 12 is but another form of idolatry.
 The Pharisees and Sadducees may be historical footnotes, but their modern day equivalents litter the airwaves and pulpits of America — preachers of wealth and brimstone who chop up Biblical passages to feed prosperity theologies and end-time prophecy.
-And who bludgeon the confused with decrees on personal behavior, sexual orientation, and the evils of science.
+And who bludgeon the confused with decrees on personal behavior.
 Like the “hypocrite” teachers before them, they turn the kingdom of heaven in our faces — refusing to enter that realm themselves, while barring entrance to those who try to do so.
 13

 Christ comes bringing both love and truth, 14 but discerning the truth has never been easy.
 Jesus’s first followers failed rather dramatically.
-Instead of pouring his “new wine” into fresh bottles, 15 they refused to give up their Old Testament belief system that the Father plays favorites: that the people of Israel were God’s chosen, and that they would soon be rewarded with an earthly kingdom ruled by Christ, the Son of David.
+Instead of pouring his “new wine” into fresh bottles, 15 they refused to give up their Old Testament belief system that the Father plays favorites: that the people of Israel were exclusively God’s chosen, and that they would soon be rewarded with an earthly kingdom ruled by Christ, the Son of David.
 16

 The Lord’s Prayer & The Kingdom of Heaven

 Jesus didn’t buy into their narrative.
 He was all about breaking Israel’s religious traditions, not preserving them.
 17 Rather than toe the Mosaic line, he replaced the law of an “an eye for an eye” with turn the other cheek, and “honor thy father and mother” with honor only thy Father in heaven.
 18 He revealed the hypocrisy of sin-based laws and punishments.
-19 And most importantly, Jesus taught that God’s kingdom was no longer a future reward for the race of Abraham; but the divine birthright of all mankind, since the beginning of the world.
-20 If we had the eyes to see and the faith to believe, Christ would reveal the kingdom of heaven that exists within us21 and around us, right now, at this very moment.
+19 And most importantly, Jesus taught that God’s kingdom was no longer a future reward for the race of Abraham; but the divine birthright of all humankind, since the beginning of the world.
+20 If we had the eyes to see and the faith to believe, Christ would reveal the kingdom of heaven that exists within us 21 and around us, right now, at this very moment.
 22

-Fortunately, such passages are easily rendered false by juxtaposing them against Jesus’s true gospel: that Christ, the Son of God, is not the son of David; 26 that none who seek the Son are ever turned away; 27 and that those who seek physical “signs” of the Christ are woefully misguided.
+Fortunately, these passages are easily recognized as false when juxtaposed against Jesus’s true gospel: that Christ, the Son of God, is not the son of David; 26 that none who seek the Son are ever turned away; 27 and that those who seek physical “signs” of the Christ are woefully misguided.
 28

 That we must take a critical eye to what appears in the canonical Gospels of Matthew, Mark, Luke, and John should come as no surprise, considering how Jesus’s closest confidants rarely could make heads or tails of what he said.
-29 In their confusion, the 12 apostles (like everyone else) filtered their master’s words through the spectacles of old prophecy, making absurd suggestions to Jesus like: Hey, you want us to burn down that village because its people didn’t welcome you?
+29 In their confusion, the 12 apostles (like everyone else) filtered their teacher’s words through the spectacles of old prophecy, making absurd suggestions to Jesus like: Hey, you want us to burn down that village because its people didn’t welcome you?
 30 We can almost see Jesus rolling his eyes and hear his sigh, as he is forced to rebuke his disciples once again.

-The idea that these twelve men held the keys to the “mysteries” of God’s kingdom36 is as believable as Jesus’s alleged racism or the idea that the Nazarene rose from the dead so that he could tell this ragtag bunch to conquer the world as missionaries.
+The idea that these twelve men held the keys to the “mysteries” of God’s kingdom 36 is as believable as Jesus’s alleged racism or the idea that he rose from the dead so that he could tell this ragtag bunch to conquer the world as missionaries.
 37 The gospel book that ends on the most realistic note is Luke, where we find the risen Christ telling the now 11 apostles (minus Judas) that they better stay home and hang out in Jerusalem until they are worthy of the power from on high.
 38 This band of players clearly was not yet ready for prime time.

 How to Pray & The Power of Prayer

-In the coming pages, we will walk together through The Lord’s Prayer: word by word, thought by thought, and line by line.
-We will take the prayer off the page and into the living hour.
-We will walk together to the water’s edge and let you decide what’s next.
+In the coming pages, I will take you on a journey through The Lord’s Prayer: word by word, thought by thought, and line by line.
+I will take the prayer off the page and into the living hour.
+I will walk with you to the water’s edge and let you decide what to do next.